daviddarnes/daviddarnes.github.io/_posts/2015-07-11-new-site-structure.md

 ---
-title: "New Site Structure Plans"
+title: New Site Structure Plans
 layout: article
 category: article
 icon: article
 excerpt: "I'm currently in the process of shifting things over from old to new with regards to my personal site"
+published: true
 ---

 # New Site Structure Plans